+12.4.1 Uninterrupted Matches

-- 12.4.1 Uninterrupted Matches. - a.
+- a.
 Each team shall bat for 50 overs unless all out earlier. - b.
 If the team fielding first fails to bowl the required number of overs by the scheduled time for cessation of the first innings, play shall continue until the required number of overs has been bowled.
 The interval shall be reduced to enable the second innings to commence at the scheduled time, subject to there being a minimum interval of 20 minutes.
-The team batting second shall receive its full quota of 50 overs irrespective of the number of overs it bowled in the scheduled time for the cessation of the first innings.
+The team batting second shall receive its full quota of 50 overs irrespective of the number of overs it bowled in the scheduled time for the cessation of the first innings. - c.

-- c.
 If the team batting first is dismissed in less than 50 overs, the team batting second shall be entitled to bat for 50 overs. - d.
-If the team fielding second fails to bowl 50 overs by the scheduled cessation time, the hours of play shall be extended until the required number of overs has been bowled or a result is achieved. - e.
-Penalties shall apply for slow over rates (refer ICC Code of Conduct for ICC Development Program Events and Women's International Matches).
+If the team fielding second fails to bowl for 50 overs by the scheduled cessation of time, the hours of play shall be extended until the required number of overs have been bowled or a result is achieved. - e.
+Penalties shall apply for slow over rates (refer ICC Code of Conduct)